Richard Thorpe: Epics

 At MGM, he teamed up with producer Pandro S. Berman, with whom he made Ivanhoe (1952).
-This was a huge commercial success (earning a DGA nomination for Thorpe) and led to a series of experensive epics produced by Berman, including The Prisoner of Zenda (1952), Knights of the Round Table (1953), All the Brothers Were Valiant (1953) and The Adventures of Quentin Durward (1955).
+This was a huge commercial success (earning a DGA nomination for Thorpe) and led to a series of expensive epics produced by Berman, including The Prisoner of Zenda (1952), Knights of the Round Table (1953), All the Brothers Were Valiant (1953) and The Adventures of Quentin Durward (1955).
 Pandro Berman later called Thorpe "the most efficient director I ever knew in terms of things technical.
 The beauty of Thorpe was that if you had a script he liked, he just shot it."

 Joan Fontaine, who starred in Ivanhoe later wrote "I found that director Thorpe cared more about the performance of the horses than the actors."

 According to James Mason, when making The Prisoner of Zenda star Stewart Granger asked to do a second take.
 Thorpe refused, saying "You can’t improve things to an extent that represents value at the box office.
 In my experience I have found that if you print the first take which has a reasonable tempo and in which all the actors say their lines in a way that’s completely intelligible then there is no point in retaking it."
-Granger confirmed " If you remembered the lines and got through the scene, Richard would print it.
+Granger confirmed "If you remembered the lines and got through the scene, Richard would print it.
 He didn’t believe in ten or fifteen takes in order to catch some subtle difference only appreciated by the director.
-I loved working like this and that’s the reason the film was made in such an incredibly short time."
+I loved working like this, and that’s the reason the film was made in such an incredibly short time."